enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 PostgreSQL
 --------------

-PostgreSQL 9 is supported (tested with PostgresSQL 9.3).
+PostgreSQL 9 is supported (tested with PostgreSQL 9.3).
 It is the recommanded open source database to work with JQM.
 No specific configuration is required in JQM: no options inside jqm.properties (or absent file).
 No specific database configuration is required.

 Here's a quickstart to setup a test database.
 As postgres user::